The Play Project

 Singapore | 2015

-As part of its design to house residents in dense housing units, they set aside space for interaction of communities.
-Found in an early urban planning book, there was a stipulation of building a playground for every 700 public housing units.
+As part of its design for dense housing estates, space was set aside for interaction of communities.
+An early urban planning book stipulated building a playground for every 700 public housing units.
+There are an estimated 1500 public playgrounds across Singapore, making it perhaps one of the highest playground per square meter land space in the world.